xschen-beb/CyberThreat-Eval/output/Kimsuky Evolves Reconnaissance Capabilities in New Global Campaign.md

 Port: Not applicable (local execution of macros)
 Severity: Critical
 Incident: Kimsuky ReconShark Attack
-Signature name: ìMalicious macro execution in Microsoft Officeî Internal checks:
+Signature name: ‚ÄúMalicious macro execution in Microsoft Office‚Äù Internal checks:
    - Setting1: Macros should be disabled by default in Microsoft Office applications.
    - Setting2: Only allow macros from trusted locations or signed by trusted publishers.